daftspunk/pond/README.md

 Packaging copies `index.html`, `package.json` files and `dist` directory from the `app` directory to the final archive.
 If other files must be copied, update `tasks/util.js`.
 Before the packaging starts, the script builds the JavaScript and CSS and copies lightweight and platform-specific binary assets to `dist`.

+By default packaging uses the normal (non SDK) flavor of NW.js.
+For debugging needs it's possible to build a package with SDK flavor with `POND_DEV_RELEASE=true npm run release`.

 ## Coding standards

 Coding standards are usual (no semicolons) with some additions.